DISCOVER OUR HISTORY - take a step back in time

 The first of the pioneer European settler, John Hawdon, arrived to Tuross Head arrived in 1832.
 The next round of pioneer settler was in 1860 when Patrick Mylott bought the Tuross Head holdings from the “Narrows” eastward.
 They built “Tuross House” overlooking the lakes and sea.
 The land was farmed until his wife Mary sold the property to Hector McWilliam in 1925 who then developed the village it is today.

-Take time out and enjoy some of the quick to read overviews of Tuross Head history below:
+Take time out and enjoy some of the rich history of Tuross Head history below:

 An overall history : 20,000 years in 19 glossy pages of quick, light reading.